 Colorado Christian University’s accelerated undergraduate degree and master's degree programs prepare students for lifelong learning and leadership roles in the military, in business, and in public professions.
 In order to make education more accessible for students in the military, CCU offers academic programs online and at convenient locations throughout Colorado.
 These flexible education opportunities cater to the needs of adult students who have full-time employment, work shifts, and are prone to short notice moves or deployments.
 CCU’s staff works cooperatively with base education services personnel at the following locations in Colorado and Wyoming.

-Colorado Christian University’s College of Adult and Graduate Studies offers military financial aid through a reduced undergraduate tuition rate for military service members.
+Colorado Christian University’s College of Adult and Graduate Studies offers military financial aid through a reduced tuition rate for military service members.
 The reduced tuition is also extended to adult dependents in an undergraduate program.
-The military tuition rate, which applies to undergraduate programs, is equivalent to the Military Tuition Assistance limit per course, which means that service members taking undergraduate classes in CCU’s College of Adult and Graduate Studies program will incur no out-of-pocket tuition costs (under the present Tuition Assistance rules).
+The military tuition rate is equivalent to the Military Tuition Assistance limit per course, which means that service members taking undergraduate or graduate classes in CCU’s College of Adult and Graduate Studies program will incur no out-of-pocket tuition costs (under the present Tuition Assistance rules).
 Courses may have required fees which are unaffected by this policy.

 Military service personnel and veterans may receive undergraduate credit for Basic Training and other formal educational experience gained while serving in the U.S. Armed Forces.
 Potential transfer credit may already be documented on the CCAF (Air Force), AARTS (Army), and SMARTS (Navy/Marines) transcripts.